Voltage Controlled Amplifier ( VCA ) Explained

 Operational amplifier diagram

 Lets to understand how the VCA works.
-From the name it is clear that amplification factor of the amplifier is controled by the voltage.
-For the explanation we are taking an op-amp and we are using non inverting mode as like the Vin applied on the positive pin and in negative pin of the op amp we are connecting the feed back resistors.
+From the name, it is clear that the amplification factor of the amplifier is controlled by the voltage.
+For the explanation we are taking an op-amp and we are using a noninverting mode like the Vin applied on the positive pin and in the negative pin of the op-amp we are connecting the feedback resistors.

-R1 and R2 resistors are connected series from the Vout to ground and the middle connection Vin 2 connected. from the fundamentals of electronics says that the Vin2 is equation with the voltage devider resistors of R1and R2.
+R1 and R2 resistors are connected series from the Vout to the ground and the middle connection Vin 2 is connected.
+The fundamentals of electronics say that the Vin2 is an equation with the voltage divider resistors of R1 and R2.

 Vin2 = Vout *R2/R1+R2

-As comparing the Vin1 and Vin 2 their is small difference in the voltage so we can replace the Vin 2 with Vin1. so the equation is changes to,
+As comparing the Vin1 and Vin 2 there is a small difference in the voltage so we can replace the Vin 2 with Vin1. so the equation is changed to,

 Vin1 = Vout*R2/R1+R2